ottogroup/palladium/docs/user/faq.rst

 different pluggable decorator lists in order to send logging or monitoring messages to the corresponding systems.
 You need to implement decorators which wrap the different functions and then send information as needed to your logging or monitoring solution.
 Every time, one of the functions is called, the decorators in the decorator lists will also be called and can thus be used to generate logging messages as needed.
-Let us assume you have implemented the decorators `my_app.log.predict`, `my_app.log.alive`, `my_app.log.fit`, and `my_app.log.update_model`, you can add them to your application by adding the following parts to the configuration:
+Let us assume you have implemented the decorators `my_app.log.predict`, `my_app.log.alive`, `my_app.log.fit`, `my_app.log.update_model`, and `my_app.log.load_data`, you can add them to your application by adding the following parts to the
+configuration:

 .. code-block:: python